When you are selling what is likely to be your most valuable asset, you should entrust the legal work to professionals that you feel confident with.

 Q: I am selling a leasehold property, are there any complications involved with this?

 Yes.
 Your flat or maisonette has different legal elements that need to be addressed, to include contacting your freeholder or managing agent.
 The lease itself can be an issue depending on its format, when it was first granted and how many years are left unexpired.
 Leasehold sales do take longer to conclude, principally as we have to rely on 3rd parties to provide us and you with information on the flat, the block it’s in and ongoing management detail.

 Q: Will an individual be handling my case or a team of people?

-Your file will be handled by Tom Ingleton or Vicky Sturman and assisted by Mike and Monique.
+Your file will be handled by Tom Ingleton, Francesca Gill, Vicky Sturman, Sue Willmott or Mike Punchard and assisted by Faye England, Monique Lymn or Cheryl Goldsmith.
 Although we work together closely as your Team, we are not a large factory type of organisation and we pride ourselves on ensuring that we all know what stage your case has reached and what is happening, generally.

 Q: What happens if I lose my buyer?
 Will I be charged for the extra work?

 Once you have instructed us to act for you and after the initial form stage, we will actively work on your file and clearly, time will be spent, which does need to be accounted for in the event your buyer withdraws.
-But you can take our optional Fee Protection which for a modest sum of £85 + vat, will ensure you do not pay any legal fees at all, regardless of the stage your case has reached.
-Just tell us when instructing, that you want to take the policy.
+If your sale/purchase does fall through, you will only be charged for the time spent to date on your file.
+This will vary depending on what stage of each transaction we have reached.

 Q: When do I pay you and the estate agent?

 Your agents fees are usually due at contract exchange but deferred until completion.
 We can look at your agreement with them, if you are unsure.
-We will need an upfront payment of just £50 to cover file opening and land registry fees and if you want our Fee Protection Guarantee, we’ll collect that from you then.
+We will need an upfront payment of just £100 to cover file opening and land registry fees.